LouisCharlesC/safe/README.md

 # Make your multi-thread code *safe* and crystal clear!
 ## Overview
 safe is a tiny library that helps you get your multi-threaded code right and understandable.
 It defines the Safe and Access classes.
 A Safe object combines a lockable object (e.g. std::mutex) and a value object (whatever you need to protect with the lockable object).
-You cannot directly access the value through the Safe object, you need the Access class to do so.
+You do not directly access the value through the Safe object, you use an Access object to do so.

 C++11 introduced RAII for mutexes with the std::lock_guard and std::unique_lock classes.
 In the RAII idiom, the state of the lockable object is tied to the lifetime of a lock object.
 Safe pushes this one step further with Access objects by also tying the possibility to access the value object to the lock's lifetime.